Warspinix/Streamlit-App-First/README.md

 # Streamlit_Applications
-My first ever application deployed using Streamlit.
-It is a simple application to find the greatest of 3 numbers.
+All of my applications created and deployed using using Streamlit, put together in a single repository.
+The applications that have been developed so far are
+- Greatest of 3 Numbers